ming71/CV_PaperDaily/README.md

 # Notice！
 Busy with recent things , I'll update without day.

-Notes are attached to raw PDF files  from now on .
+Notes are attached to raw PDF files to save time .

 # CV--PaperDaily